Backlynk

 Realistic DA Growth Timelines

-The Manipulation Problem: Not All DA Gains Are Equal
+The Manipulation Problem: Not All Authority Gains Are Equal

-A DA 60 site with zero organic traffic and backlinks clustered from random unrelated directories should raise immediate red flags.
+A high-score site with no traffic, thin content, and random outbound links should raise immediate red flags.

 Putting It All Together: A Starting Sequence for DA Under 20